 Thousands of workers are shown valuable career pathways through Awwad and her team’s work.
 Need more quantifiable evidence for the success of these efforts?
 In 2011, unemployment was almost 17% in Waterbury.
 Prior to the 2020 pandemic, the rate was under 4%.

 “That’s reflective of the strategies that have been put in place by the current administration, the economic development teams, the education providers and the training providers – creating that skilled workforce that will allow us to keep employers satisfied, keep our job seekers working, and keep the region vital.”

 Cathy as a young girl growing up in Waterbury.

 Cathy was born and raised in Waterbury – going through the public school system, and attending Notre Dame Academy for high school before spending her first year of college at the University of Connecticut, and later graduating from the Massachusetts College of Pharmacy.

-Mom raised six daughters – Cathay being the oldest – and then the year that Cathy went to college, her mother went back to school and got her LPN so that she could help pay for the kids' tuitions.
+Mom raised six daughters – Cathy being the oldest – and then the year that Cathy went to college, her mother went back to school and got her LPN so that she could help pay for the kids' tuitions.

 Dad owned a local manufacturing shop.